 4 Evidence and interpretation

-The Appraisal Committee (appendix A) considered evidence from a number of sources (appendix B).
+The Appraisal Committee considered evidence from a number of sources.
 The following sections are based on the evidence received for the appraisal of 'bevacizumab, sorafenib, sunitinib and temsirolimus for the treatment of advanced and/or metastatic renal cell carcinoma'.
-However, they only relate to sunitinib for the first-line treatment of advanced and/or metastatic RCC.
+However, they only relate to sunitinib for the first-line treatment of advanced and/or metastatic renal cell carcinoma (RCC).

-first-line treatment for people suitable for immunotherapy (sunitinib compared with IFN-α)
+first-line treatment for people suitable for immunotherapy (sunitinib compared with interferon alfa-2a [IFN-α])

 first-line treatment for people suitable for immunotherapy who have a poor prognosis (sunitinib compared with IFN-α)